ilyasergey/YSC4231/_sources/faq.rst.txt

 In case of a group project the "regular" extension is granted to the entire team.

-**Okay, I didn't realise that the task will take that much time, I used all my free extensions, and I don't have a reason qualifying me for an AD letter.
+**Okay, I didn't realise that the task will take that much time, I used all my free extensions, and I don't have a reason qualifying me or an AD letter.
 If you don't give me an extension, what should I do?**

 I'm afraid, in this case you do your best and possibly take a penalty for a late submission.

 **This is rather harsh.
 Other profs allow for an infinite number of resubmissions.**

 Specific submission/resubmission policies are up to each prof; they might vary depending on the size of the class, nature of the